chrvstian/chrvstian/README.md

 # 👋

-I'm **Christian**, a high-school student passionate about everything involving computers.
-My main interests are

-a high-school student passionate about building and breaking software.
+I'm **Christian**, a high-school student passionate about building and breaking software.
 I use this Github to post projects, CTF write ups & my solutions to programming problems.

 You can find out more about me [here](https://christiano.sh/)